rust-lang/book/second-edition/src/ch16-04-extensible-concurrency-sync-and-send.md

 The `Send` marker trait indicates that ownership of the type implementing `Send` can be transferred between threads.
-Almost every Rust type is `Send`, but there are some exceptions, including `Rc<T>`: this cannot be `Send` because if we cloned an `Rc<T>` value and tried to transfer ownership of the clone to another thread, both threads might update the reference count at the same time.
+Almost every Rust type is `Send`, but there are some exceptions, including `Rc<T>`: this cannot be `Send` because if you cloned an `Rc<T>` value and tried to transfer ownership of the clone to another thread, both threads might update the reference count at the same time.
 For this reason, `Rc<T>` is implemented for use in single-threaded situations where you don’t want to pay the thread-safe performance penalty.

-Therefore, Rust’s type system and trait bounds ensure that we can never accidentally send an `Rc<T>` value across threads unsafely.
+Therefore, Rust’s type system and trait bounds ensure that you can never accidentally send an `Rc<T>` value across threads unsafely.
 When we tried to do this in Listing 16-14, we got the error `the trait Send is not implemented for Rc<Mutex<i32>>`.
 When we switched to `Arc<T>`, which is `Send`, the code